Invoice Factoring Terms You Should Know

 That’s you!
 In a factoring relationship, the account creditor is the company providing goods or services to a debtor or customer – and, of course, you are the factoring company’s client.

-The company or companies purchasing goods and services from the account creditor.
+The company or companies purchasing goods and/or services from the account creditor.

 Another term for factoring fee.
 The discount is a small charge assigned by the factor when they purchase your accounts receivable.
 Discount fees are determined by the size of the invoice, the debtors’ creditworthiness, and the length of time the invoice remains unpaid.